Al Sieber: Army scout and guide

-In July 1871, General George Stoneman hired Sieber as Chief of Scouts and he served for much of the Apache Wars.
-He participated in Crook's Tonto (Apache) campaign (1871–73).
-When the Camp Verde reservation was closed, Sieber was told to move Yavapais and Tonto Apaches to the San Carlos Reservation in the middle of winter.
-He remained employed there and participated in several engagements with Apache groups that had left the reservation.
+In July 1871, U.S. Army General George Stoneman (1822-1892), hired Sieber as Chief of Scouts and he served for much of the Apache Wars.
+He participated in General George Crook's Tonto (Apache) campaign (1871–1873).
+When the Camp Verde, Arizona Territory Indian reservation was closed, Sieber was told to move Yavapais and Tonto Apaches to the San Carlos Reservation in the middle of winter.
+He remained employed there and participated in several engagements with Apache groups that had abandoned and left the reservation.

-On October 24, 1874, the Arizona Miner reported, "Al Zieber, Sergeant Stauffer and a mixed command of white and red soldiers are in the hills of Verde looking for some erring Apaches, whom they will be apt to find."
+On October 24, 1874, the Arizona Miner newspaper (in Prescott of northern Arizona Territory), reported, "Al Zieber, Sergeant Stauffer and a mixed command of white and red soldiers are in the hills of Verde looking for some erring Apaches, whom they will be apt to find."
 Three days later, Sieber and Sgt.
 Rudolph Stauffer found the Apaches that had escaped the reservation at Cave Creek and fought them.
-Josephine Earp wrote that when she arrived in Arizona, she learned that "some renegade Yuma-Apaches had escaped from the reservation to which they had been consigned and had returned to their old haunts on the war-path" and that Sieber was tracking the escaped Apache.
+Josephine ("Sadie") Marcus Earp (1861-1944, future wife of famed lawman Wyatt Earp (1848-1929), wrote that when she arrived in the Arizona Territory, coming to Tombstone, she learned that "some renegade Yuma-Apaches had escaped from the reservation to which they had been consigned and had returned to their old haunts on the war-path" and that Sieber was tracking the escaped Apache.
 She said Sieber and his scouts led her stagecoach and its passengers to a nearby adobe ranch house where they remained until the Indians were captured.

 In February, April, and May 1877, Sieber acted as a guide for Pima County Marshal Wiley Standefer, who was pursuing outlaws in the region.

-In 1883 Crook went into the Sierra Madre of Mexico following Geronimo.
-Sieber was Crook's lead civilian scout and mentor to Tom Horn, whom he taught to speak German, as well as fighting together during the Battle of Cibecue Creek and Big Dry Wash.
-Sieber was in the field but not present when Geronimo surrendered to Lt Charles B. Gatewood and General Nelson Miles in 1886.
+In 1883, General Crook with a unit of American cavalry went south into the Sierra Madre Mountains of northern Mexico pursuing Apache renegade chief Geronimo (1829-1909), with a band of rebelling Indians in the Geronimo Campaign.
+Sieber was Crook's lead civilian scout and mentor to Tom Horn, whom he taught to speak German, as well as fighting together during the battles at Cibecue Creek (August 1881), and Big Dry Wash (July 1882).
+Sieber was in the field but not present when the Apache leader and renegade Geronimo surrendered to young Lt.
+Charles B. Gatewood (1853-1896), and commanding General Nelson Miles (1839-1925), in September 1886, finally ending the Indian Wars in the old Southwest.

-Sieber stayed on at San Carlos as Chief of Scouts for another 13 years.
+Sieber stayed on at San Carlos as Chief of Scouts for the Army for another 13 years.